 - How do we link key performance indicators (KPIs) to our content – for instance if we are undertaking any tips on recruitment, are the recruitment functions KPI’s included and updated as required?

-Shift 3: Learning underpinned by science not good ideas
+Shift 3: Learning underpinned by research and evidence

 To what extent does L&D activity look at how the brain works to inform learning design and delivery?

-This shift encourages L&D professionals to consider latest thinking in how learning interventions are designed and delivered.
+This shift encourages L&D professionals to consider latest evidence to inform how learning interventions are designed and delivered.

-- How are we integrating new neuroscience principles into our learning design and delivery, for example the RAD and AGES models?
+- How are we integrating evidence-informed principles into our learning design and delivery, for example, human centred design, the SCARF, RAD and AGES models?

-- What support are we giving to learners to embrace neuroscience in their approach, for example managing overload and neuroplasticity?
+- What support are we giving to learners to manage cognitive overload and neurodiversity?

-Read our factsheet on psychology and neuroscience in learning for more insight.
+Read our learning theories factsheet for more insights.

-To what extent does L&D default to the solution being a course designed?
+To what extent does L&D default to the solution being a specially-designed course?